metaclass-nl/tresholds-governor/README.md

 REQUIREMENTS
 ------------
+PHP >=5.3.3,

-PHP >=5.3.3, PDO or Doctrine DBAL ^2.3.4 or custom implementations of the Management interfaces Tested with MySQL 5.5. and SQLite 3
+PDO or Doctrine DBAL ^2.3.4 or custom implementations of the Management interfaces.

+Tested with MySQL 5.5. and SQLite 3

 RELEASE NOTES